Jurickson Profar Player Props: Rockies vs. Mariners

-On Friday, Jurickson Profar (on the back of going 1-for-4 with a home run and two RBI) and the Colorado Rockies play the Seattle Mariners, whose starting pitcher will be Marco Gonzales.
-First pitch is at 10:10 PM ET.
+After going 0-for-5 in his last game, Jurickson Profar and the Colorado Rockies face the Seattle Mariners (who will hand the ball to George Kirby) at 9:40 PM ET on Saturday.

-He hit a home run while going 1-for-4 in his most recent game against the Cardinals.
+In his most recent game he had a hitless performance (0-for-5) against the Mariners.

 Jurickson Profar Game Info & Props vs. the Mariners